 Customer acquisition via email has quadrupled in the last four years and now accounts for almost 7 percent of customer acquisitions, this according to a study from predictive analytics firm Custora.
-Email - like most communication and contact tools - has become an ubiquitious part of our daily lives.
+Email - like most communication and Content Marketing tools - has become an ubiquitious part of our daily lives.
 Not only within work hours but thanks to mobile device advances throughout the day.
 Today, we carry our inboxes with us in the palms of our hands and we scan an enormous amount of email messages a day.

 There was an important word there.
 In case you missed it, it was scan.
 Mobile email will account for anywhere between 15 and 65% of email opens, depending on your particular target audience, product and email type.
 People don't have the time or the inclination to wade through emails that require heavy reading commitment, most especially on mobile.
 You have a very small window in order to get your message across and elicit action.
 In order to be successful, marketers must master the perfect email.
 Here are 12 key points to check off your list before you push send.